Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 >              The following are experimental fix types:
 >                "amb": fix ambiguous bases in fasta output (to most likely alternative);
 >                "breaks": allow local reassembly to open new gaps (with "local");
->                "circles": try to close circlar elements when used with long corrected reads;
+>                "circles": try to close circular elements when used with long corrected reads;
 >                "novel": assemble novel sequence from unaligned non-jump reads.
 >           --dumpreads
 >              Dump reads for local re-assemblies.